Microsoft Teams API overview

 Looking for the API reference for this service?

 - Learn how to use the Microsoft Teams API.

 - Drill down on the methods, properties, and relationships of the team, channel, and group resources.

 - Try the API in the Graph Explorer.

 - Read more about the Microsoft Teams programming model.

-- Explore the calling and online meeting APIs.
+- Explore the cloud communications APIs.